clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules.rst

    .. note::

-      :command:`clr-boot-manager update` does not return any
+      If successful, the :command:`clr-boot-manager update` command does not return any console output.
-      console output if successful.

 #.
-After rebooting, out-of-tree modules can be manually loaded with
+After rebooting, manually load out-of-tree modules using the
-   :command:`insmod`.
+   :command:`insmod` command.

    .. code-block:: bash